What Life Asks Us to Recall

 According to a July 2022 History.com blog on Juan Ponce de Leon, he was encouraged by the Spanish crown to discover more lands, plus he allegedly searched for rumored waters that rejuvenated people who drank from it.

-Though legacy reveals he never found the Fountain of Youth, a 15-acre park in St. Augustine, Florida, exists named Ponce de Leon’s Fountain of Youth Archaeological Park.
+Although legend reveals he never found the Fountain of Youth, a 15-acre park in St. Augustine, Florida does exist: Ponce de Leon’s Fountain of Youth Archaeological Park.

-So no “real” Neverland or Fountain of Youth.
-But, it’s fun imagining.
-And that we can take from our youth: imagination, wonder, adventure, play, and creative endeavors.
+So no “real” Neverland or Fountain of Youth; only the fun of imagining its existence.
+We can take that from our youth: imagination, wonder, adventure, play, and creative endeavors.
 Can you imagine those innate traits keeping us young?

 I believe so.
 I’ll take a sip from my own fountain, thank you.